nadavmatalon/rock-paper-scissors-lizard-spock/README.md

 ##Browsers

-This app has been tested with and supports the following browsers:
+This app has been tested with and supports the following browsers (though it should hopefully look decent in other browsers as well):

 * __Google Chrome__ (36.0)
 * __Apple Safari__ (7.0.5)
 * __Mozilla Firefox__ (31.0)

-However, it should (hopefully) look decent in other browsers as well.

 ##Testing

-##  Testing

 Tests were written with Rspec (3.0.3) for the Ruby-side & Jasmine (2.0.0) for the JavaScript-side.